Skip to content

 Day 2: Puri Jagannath Temple Pilgrimage Experience

 Day two began on a relaxed note.
-We woke up late, had a leisurely breakfast at our hotel, and around 11 AM decided to head to Shree Kshetra Puri.
-We shifted to Puri after a restful morning.
-Since the sun sets early in the eastern part of India, arriving at the Jagannath Temple in the late afternoon allowed us to witness the Dhwaja (flag-changing) ritual—one of the most fascinating daily ceremonies.
+Around 11 AM, we headed to Shree Kshetra Puri.
+Arriving in the late afternoon allowed us to witness the Dhwaja (flag-changing) ritual, one of the most fascinating daily ceremonies.

 The Evening Dhwaja Ritual